GaragePixel/Public-drafts-in-Mx2/fox/doc/gameproject/ranking_system.md

 The global ranking and social features represent a significant step forward in enhancing player engagement and incorporating sponsor visibility.
 The standout additions, such as expanded avatar customization and community challenges, strike a balance between creativity and commercial appeal.
 While the ranking system core remains somewhat static, the integration of dynamic sponsor-driven events and features partially offsets this limitation.

 These updates position the game as both innovative and commercially viable, with the potential to set new standards for narrative-driven player engagement.

+# SPONSOR INTEGRATION STRATEGY DOCUMENT

+### Implementation: iDkP from GaragePixel
+**Date:** 2025-04-11
+**Aida Version:** 4.2.1

+---

+## Purpose

+This document outlines a sponsor integration strategy for the current game project.
+The goal is to leverage the game’s features, such as avatar customization, dream export systems, and ranking mechanics, as potential avenues for sponsor visibility.
+The proposed strategy ensures sponsor integration remains seamless, aligned with the game’s artistic and narrative themes, and enhances—rather than detracts from—the player experience.

+---

+## List of Sponsor Integration Features

+### **1. Sponsored Cliparts and Stickers**
+- **Description**: Introduce themed cliparts and stickers for the avatar customization system, featuring subtle branding from sponsors.
+These assets are designed to blend into the game’s *purikura* aesthetic.
+- **Implementation**:
+	- Clipart packs can be unlocked through achievements, events, or optional purchases.
+	- Stickers feature sponsor branding but are thematically consistent with the game’s visual style.
+- **Player Impact**: Enhances creativity and personalization while making sponsor branding feel optional and non-intrusive.

+### **2. Sponsored Dream Export Cards**
+- **Description**: When players export their dream sequences to social media, they can choose from a variety of export card designs.
+Some cards feature sponsor branding integrated subtly into the overall design.
+- **Implementation**:
+	- Sponsored cards are unlocked via milestones, events, or promotional codes.
+	- Branding is incorporated into dreamy, artistic frames to ensure aesthetic cohesion.
+- **Player Impact**: Encourages social sharing while amplifying sponsor visibility in a natural, visually appealing way.

+### **3. Sponsored Achievement Rewards**
+- **Description**: Unique in-game rewards (e.g., glowing avatar borders, special dream effects) are tied to achievements and sponsored by specific brands.
+- **Implementation**:
+	- Rewards are unlocked through meaningful in-game milestones.
+	- Items are designed to feel like collectibles that enrich the player experience.
+- **Player Impact**: Adds replayability and encourages engagement with the game’s systems.

+### **4. Sponsored Community Challenges**
+- **Description**: Sponsors host time-limited, community-wide challenges where players collaborate or compete to achieve goals.
+Rewards are tied to the sponsor’s theme or branding.
+- **Implementation**:
+	- Announcements and progress screens include sponsor branding.
+	- Rewards include exclusive assets, such as stickers or effects, tied to the sponsor.
+- **Player Impact**: Builds excitement and engagement while fostering a sense of community.

+### **5. Sponsored Narrative Tie-Ins**
+- **Description**: Certain narrative arcs or dream sequences are designed in collaboration with sponsors to subtly incorporate their themes or branding.
+- **Implementation**:
+	- Storylines are crafted to align with the sponsor’s identity (e.g., a tech company sponsoring a dream about innovation).
+	- Sponsor references remain subtle and integrated into the game’s symbolic themes.
+- **Player Impact**: Adds depth to the narrative while creating unique, sponsor-driven content.

+---

+## Notes on Implementation Choices

+- **Player-First Approach**: Sponsor integration is designed to enhance, not disrupt, the player experience.
+All features, such as cliparts and export cards, are optional and designed to feel like natural extensions of the game.
+- **Aesthetic Alignment**: All sponsor assets (stickers, cards, rewards) are developed in collaboration with sponsors to ensure they align with the game's artistic and narrative themes.
+- **Community Engagement**: Features like community challenges and export cards leverage player interaction to organically amplify sponsor visibility.

+---

+## Technical Advantages

+### 1. **Modular Integration**
+- All sponsor features are designed as modular additions to the game.
+This allows flexibility in incorporating new sponsors or updating existing assets without overhauling the core systems.

+### 2. **Scalability**
+- The systems are scalable, supporting multiple sponsors simultaneously.
+For example, clipart packs can feature branding from different sponsors without interfering with one another.

+### 3. **Enhanced Engagement**
+- By tying sponsor visibility